blair-c/blair-c/README.md

 - Some technologies I've been enjoying recently are Python, Go, TypeScript + React, TailwindCSS, and Redis.
 - Aspects of development I find particularly interesting include rendering strategies, UX, and accessibility.

+I am currently seeking work!
 You can find my full project portfolio, resume, and contact info here: https://blair-c.github.io

 <!--
 **blair-c/blair-c** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.